 “These days, with the number of serious crashes in Southwest Florida and across the country, it’s hard to fathom why someone would not be wearing a seatbelt while in a car,” said Fort Myers personal injury and truck accident attorney Michael Noone.
-Noone is a Partner in Goldberg Noone, LLC, a law firm based in Downtown Fort Myers, Florida.
+Noone is a Partner in Goldberg Noone Abraham, a law firm based in Downtown Fort Myers, Florida.

 “Our firm has represented people who have suffered extremely serious injuries, and even lost their lives, in crashes involving large trucks”, Noone points out.
 “As you can envision, the extreme weight of a large truck can create an impact scenario that is considerably more severe than one involving two like-sized passenger cars.
 This can result in traumatic head and brain injuries, the severing of an arm or leg and other catastrophic injuries.”